 Most contractors are responsible for finding and paying for their own benefits, which can get pretty costly, especially if you’re paying for your whole family.
 Add this into your hourly pay before you take a job.
 In addition, you might incur other added expenses, such as paying for your own parking or a long commute.

 Contractors are usually a lower priority to some companies than full-time employees, and your work environment may reflect that.
 I’ve heard about contractors being given closets to work in or desks made with old chairs and plywood (not exactly an Aeron chair

 a full-time job.
 With a salaried role, this typically ends on your first day.
 In freelancing, as soon as you secure a job, the first thought in your head should be where to find the next one.
 This can be one of the most stressful aspects of working independently: constantly searching for your next paycheck.

 5. Less job security

-The real risk to keep in mind is that you can get cut at any time, even if you’ve got a six-month contract.
-Fortunately, most managers have the foresight to plan ahead so that most contracts pan out to fruition, but this doesn’t change the fact that you might have less job security while contracting.
+risk to keep in mind is that you can get cut at any time, even if you’ve got a six-month contract.
+Fortunately, most managers have the foresight to plan ahead so that most contracts pan out to fruition, but this doesn’t change the fact that you might have less job security